mbalcerzak/BJJ/README.md

 'Q2':'What is your current rank in jiu jitsu?'
 - changed to lowercase
+- if the person answered that they train in a gi I changed 'no rank' to 'white belt'

 'Q3':'How long have you been training jiu jitsu?',